IngloriousCoderz/inglorious-engine/README.md

 Now, let's talk performance.
 The critique often has two parts: garbage collection (GC) pressure from immutability, and cache performance compared to modern engines.

 1.  **Garbage Collection**: The concern is that creating new objects on every state change will flood the GC.
-This is mitigated by **structural sharing** (via Immer).
+This is mitigated by **structural sharing** (via Mutative).
 We don't deep-clone the state; only the changed data paths create new objects.
 For the most extreme cases (e.g., a bullet hell), the engine provides a dedicated **entity pooling system** as a pragmatic escape hatch, eliminating GC pressure in performance hotspots.

 2.  **Cache Performance & ECS**: The other critique is that modern engines like Unity or Godot use an Entity-Component-System (ECS) architecture to avoid deep object graphs (`player.inventory.getItem()`) and achieve better cache performance. **This is absolutely correct!** Those engines solve this problem very well.